 Rebellion Veterans Association ("S.V.A.") with the big blue 1969 convertible also known as the "Stonewall Car" leading

 "32nd Annual New York City Gay, Lesbian, Bisexual and Transgender Pride

-Parade" shown in the photo above by the SVA's president Willson Henderson.
+Parade" shown in the historic photograph above by the SVA's founder and current elected president Willson Henderson.
 The location is on lower Fifth Avenue

-in Manhattan, NY just below West 8th Street -- in front of former N.Y.C.
+in Manhattan, NY just South of West 8th Street -- in front of former N.Y.C.
 Mayor Ed Koch's

 building -- and nearly at

 Waverly Place, where the exciting parade gay-ly turns right to "Go West".

 That title "Go West" is a gayly-named song of the